In this article, you’ll learn why you should collect up-front payment from patients and how it can help your practice flourish.

 Athenahealth also found that, on average, a practice writes off over 35% of the patient balance after a visit.

 First of all, you’ll need a software that can do the heavy lifting in eligibility checks and patient cost estimates.
-You can do a lot without software to help, but a good software like Rivet can streamline your workflow and increase cash flow.
+You can do a lot without software to help, but a good software like Rivet can reduce administrative burden and increase cash flow.

-It’s important to note: You’ll want to make sure your staff is doing everything in their power to show transparency.
+It’s important to note: You’ll want to make sure your office staff are doing everything in their power to show transparency.
 That means you should try to avoid jargon in the billing process as much as possible, and offer ongoing staff training so any customer-facing employee can help patients understand what they are paying for and why.
+Good practice management can improve patient satisfaction, and improve your chance of collecting deductibles upfront at the same time.

 “If you want to collect the money that’s owed to you, you have to be willing to invest some time in making sure staff are trained to help, as a way of showing patients you care about them,” said Ken Hertz, FACMPE, a principal consultant with MGMA.